sweirich/pi-forall/full/README.md

 ```

-To build each version, use a terminal to go to that directory and type:
+To build each version, go to that directory and type:

 ```
 stack build